 The Ellen MacArthur Foundation and IDEO launch the new guide at Davos which enables change makers, entrepreneurial innovators and students to get to grips with the circular economy.

-The New Plastics Economy: Catalysing Action report launched
+'A New Plastics Economy: Catalysing Action' report published

 Launched at the World Economic Forum’s Annual Meeting in Davos in January 2017, this new research presents three strategies to increase reuse and recycling of plastic packaging to 70%, from today's recycling rate of just 14%.